-I get alot of “what are you making for dinner tonight?” from friends and family, and truthfully, from people who find out that I am a culinary nutritionist who cooks..alot.
-I’ll let you in on a little secret: a key part of my strategy involves planning.
-After all, I have three active kids with three very different schedules and a husband who likes to eat.
-Yet before the planning can even begin, here is what I do to make sure almost every meal is in healthy harmony.
-I make the effort to make sure my meals strive for a complement of fiber, protein and fats.
-With this strategy I often don’t need recipes to refer to and I am on my way to a satisfying, nourishing meal.
+Of course there are times when I am just not in the mood to cook.
+But, I’ll let you in on a little secret.
+A key part of my strategy involves planning.
+I have three grown kids with three very different schedules and a husband who is always training for something and likes to eat.
+Yet, before the planning can even begin, here is what I do to make sure almost every meal is in healthy harmony.
+My mantra is balance and I make sure my meals strive for a complement of fiber from vegetables and whole grains, lean protein and high quality fats.
+With this strategy I often don’t need a lot of recipes to refer to and I am on my way to a satisfying, nourishing meal.

 Don’t Forget The Fat.
 Remember when fat used to get a bad rap as the evil cousin of the food world?
 Well, times have changed.
 We food experts have always known that fat not only makes food taste better, it also helps to fill you up, slows digestion, and is a must for brain and heart function.
 Focus on vegetables fats: diced avocado, extra virgin olive oil, walnuts, chia seeds.

 Now the fun part.
 While knowing the parts of the plate is good to know, knowing how to make that healthy food taste great is even more important.
 We eat delicious food, not just protein, carbs and fat.
 Think ethnic dishes and seasonal foods.

 Get Creative.
 When preparing your meals, add in some extras such as chopped fresh herbs, warming spices or a homemade vinaigrette.
 Give your meal some spark and you have everything for a well rounded, perfectly balance meal!